yacht valuation

 Costs and revenues

-Of course the maintenance costs also determine the value and that is why a specified overview is made.
-On the other hand, some ships are popular charter ships with a “regular customer base” so that the costs are covered by the charter revenue.
+Of course the maintenance costs also determine the value and that is why a specified estimation is made.
+On the other hand, some yachts are popular charter yachts with a “regular customer base” so that the costs are covered by the charter revenue.
 Good charter records and a good permanent crew can therefore push up the asking price.

-Of course, the current price of new construction and the delivery time are also included in the valuation, because every serious buyer will look for the same.
+Of course, the current price of new construction and the delivery time are also included in the valuation.
 New construction prices can also fluctuate due to, for example, fluctuations in the market or limited capacity of yacht yards.

 When it comes to unique custom built yachts, or classic yachts, it is less easy to make a market scan.
 With unique ships, subjective factors play a greater role, such as: